wendyverdonk93/docs/content/payment-methods/credit-and-debit-cards/user-guide/declined-status.md

 ---
-title : "Declined status"
+title : "About Declined status"
-weight: 15
+weight: 50
-meta_title: "FAQ General - Declined status - MultiSafepay Docs"
+meta_title: "Credit card user guide - About Declined status - MultiSafepay Docs"
-meta_description: "In the MultiSafepay Documentation Center all relevant information regarding our Plugins and API.
-As well as Support pages for Payment Method, Tools and General Questions.
-You can also find the contact details of our Support Team and Integration Team."
+meta_description: "Sign up.
+Build and test your payments integration.
+Explore our products and services.
+Use our API Reference, SDKs, and wrappers.
+Get support."
 read_more: "."
-alisases:
+aliases:
     - /payment-methods/creditcards/creditcard-status-declined-what-does-this-mean-/
     - /payment-methods/credit-and-debit-cards/creditcards/creditcard-status-declined-what-does-this-mean-/
+    - /faq/general/declined-status/
 ---

 The table below shows possible reasons for the **Declined** status, which may appear in the relevant **Transaction details** page in your MultiSafepay account.